cyevgeniy/evg.moe/content/js/ts-discr-unions/index.md

 If a function can throw an error, it should be wrapped in `try/catch` block to be properly handled.

-However, in JS and TS, this **what**  can be ignored, which adds one more place where bugs may appear.
+However, error handling  can be ignored, which adds more room for potential errors.

 ```ts
 function getUserFromStorage(id: string) {